Film / Santa Claus: The Movie

 - Beta Outfit: The elves make his suit, but Mrs. Claus doesn't think green works.
-When red is suggested, everyone enthusiastic, as it goes with Santa's rosy cheeks.
+When red is suggested, everyone is enthusiastic (except for another elf who suggested 'brown'), as it goes with Santa's rosy cheeks.

 - Big Damn Heroes: This may be the only movie where North Pole Reindeer get this moment.

-- Billed Above the Title: David Huddleston doesn't get it, but it's justified here, as part of the original marketing (such as the original making-of program shown on ABC in the lead-up to the movie's release) stressed that Santa Claus was essentially playing himself, and that no actor could do him justice.
-And though his billing isn't at the top of the cast list proper, he is the first performer listed/shown in the end credits.
+- Billed Above the Title: David Huddleston doesn't get it, but it's justified, since the film was initially marketed to suggest that Santa Claus was playing himself, since no actor could do him justice.
+And though his billing isn't at the top of the cast list proper, Huddleston is the first performer listed/shown in the end credits.

-- Broken Aesop: Puffy's approach (quality with careful craftsmanship) is shown to be superior to Patch's approach (mass production with no quality control), yet Patch is couched as the hero, and Puffy as a minor antagonist.
+- Broken Aesop: Puffy's approach (quality with careful craftsmanship) is shown to be superior to Patch's approach (mass production with no quality control), yet Patch is a plucky hero, and Puffy is a stick-in-the-mud minor antagonist.

 - Cassandra Truth: Subverted with Cornelia.
 She thinks the police don't believe her warning, but, given their response, they obviously do.